varnishcache/varnish-cache/doc/sphinx/phk/autocrap.rst

 and the autocrap tools have become part of the portability problem, rather than part of the solution.

-Amongst the silly activites of the autocrap generated configure script in Varnish are:
+Amongst the silly activities of the autocrap generated configure script in Varnish are:

 * Looks for ANSI-C header files (show me a system later